Mona Caron, Swiss Muralist in San Francisco – English Version

 Franco: You came to San Francisco from Intragna, a small village in the Ticino region of Switzerland.
 What limitations might there be for an artist living in a small town, even if it’s a beautiful Swiss village?

-Mona: The area I’m from is a place that I still derive inspiration from.
-My connection with nature, and the way I observe and represent it has everything to do with my place of origin.
-However, there are not too many opportunities there for me to live as an artist, and at the time I left there, I had not even considered becoming an artist yet.
-Even though the nearby town of Locarno (and Ticino as a whole) is actually quite rich in culture and has a lot of artists residing there, it was necessary for my own path to go far away to both become an artist and explore what I’m about.
+Mona: The area Iโ€™m from is a place that I still derive inspiration from.
+My connection with nature, and the way I observe and represent it, has everything to do with my place of origin.
+However, there were not many opportunities there for me to live as an artist, and when I left, I had not even considered becoming one.
+Even though the nearby town of Locarno (and Ticino as a whole) is quite rich in culture and has many artists living there, it was necessary for my own path to go far away to both become an artist and explore what Iโ€™m about.

 I started creating murals thanks to a chance encounter.
-I was invited to do my first mural here in San Francisco when a member of the San Francisco Bicycle Coalition approached me right upon my graduation from the Academy of Art University.
-At first, I refused, simply because I had no idea how to do a mural — that is, how to paint something hundreds of times the scale of my own body, and somehow still keep control over how it looks.
+I was invited to do my first mural here in San Francisco by a member of theย San Francisco Bicycle Coalitionย right after I graduated from the Academy of Art University.
+At first, I refused simply because I had no idea how to do a muralโ€”that is, how to paint something hundreds of times the size of my own body and somehow still keep control over how it looks.
 I was encouraged to just, well… figure it out!
 So I did.
 I feel that the city has pushed me toward this attitude of possibility by giving me the opportunity to expand the range of things that I can do.
-That, I find, is another thing that differs between my place of origin and SF.
+That, I find, is another difference between my place of origin and SF.

 Mona: I try to use certain precautions, like using only permanent pigments and varnishing the finished painting, but unless you create real frescoes on fresh plaster and keep them in protected environments, which is not an option in a modern city street, murals are not forever.
-That’s just the way it is.
-Because of this, sometimes my work feels a little like doing a giant intricate sand mandala, like Buddhist monks do, which are meant to be blown away by the wind at any moment.
+Thatโ€™s just the way it is.
+Because of this, sometimes my work feels a little like doing a giant, intricate sand mandala, as Buddhist monks do, meant to be blown away by the wind at any moment.
 But one of the thing that matter the most to me when I do a public mural, is not so much the finished product as the effect of creating it.

 There is an expectation to produce things quickly and move on.
 By contrast, my murals are almost like super slow-motion performance art, and it is meant to stand in opposition to this trend.

 I work very, very, very slowly.
-More slowly than not just people but society as a whole expects.
+More slowly than people and society as a whole expect.
 We live in a society that is really sped up.
-Everything keeps getting quicker and quicker and we all are getting shorter and shorter attention spans.
+Everything keeps getting quicker and quicker, and we all are getting shorter and shorter attention spans.
 There is an expectation to produce things quickly and move on.
-By contrast, my murals are almost like super slow-motion performance art, and it is meant to stand in opposition to this trend.
+By contrast, my murals are almost like super-slow-motion performance art, and they are meant to stand in opposition to this trend.
 When I start a mural, people expect to see me there for days, but it ends up being months.
 I definitely do put an unexpected amount of life energy into something that people, as you were saying, expect to be ephemeral.
-But it’s precisely when people in the street realize my commitment to a spot that they themselves start changing their attitude towards it, start slowing down too, start looking and appreciating more closely the very place I’m working in, which they share with me.
-In that moment of pause, that’s when the conversations get really interesting.
+But itโ€™s precisely when people on the street realize my commitment to a spot that they themselves start changing their attitude towards it, slowing down too, and looking more closely at and appreciating the very place Iโ€™m working in, which they share with me.
+In that moment of pause, thatโ€™s when the conversations get really interesting.

-It may be a combination of nostalgia, as well as a Utopian direction for me, to hark back to a time in which people were still able and allowed to truly invest time, love, and care in the craftsmanship of what they do.
+It may be a combination of nostalgia and a Utopian direction for me to hark back to a time when people were still able and allowed to truly invest time, love, and care in the craftsmanship of what they do.
 And of course, that is something that flies against the principles of capitalism and the necessity of creating ever-greater profits.
-The world’s trend has been towards cheaper, worse-made products.
+The worldโ€™s trend has been towards cheaper, worse-made products.
 Craftsmanship is now a total luxury.
 As a public muralist, I want to lavish some of that lost time and love onto public places shared by all, people of all class backgrounds and cultures.

 One of my leitmotifs is public space and how it is used.
 I’m always wishing for a more convivial way of co-inhabiting public space.
 By visually referencing all sorts of subcultures in my murals with cityscapes, I make different people aware of each other.

-Mona: I don’t really know.
-I’m sure that in the process I can’t help but express something about my personality subconsciously, but that is a side effect, not a goal.
-I’m a communicator, and I want to tell stories, and advocate things.
+Mona: I donโ€™t really know.
+I’m sure that in the process, I canโ€™t help but express something about my personality subconsciously, but that is a side effect, not a goal.
+I’m a communicator, and I want to tell stories and advocate for things.

 You mention my use of different perspectives.
 It is just a way for me to fit everything into the picture that I want to tell about.
-Since I’m free to create anything I want, visually, I stay away from showing things from an angle that is too close to the one we’re accustomed to.
-I portray the life we know, but perhaps from a bird’s eye view which kind of gives you a sense of distance and allows you to reflect on the “bigger picture,” or from a bug’s eye view which brings you to a level of minute observation that we rarely have time for in our regular lives.
-This way, people recognize the familiar things in the painting but are given a new perspective on them (literally and figuratively).
+Since Iโ€™m free to create anything I want, visually, I stay away from showing things from an angle that is too close to the one weโ€™re accustomed to.
+I portray the life we know, but perhaps from a bird’s eye view, which kind of gives you a sense of distance and allows you to reflect on the โ€œbigger picture,โ€ or from a bugโ€™s eye view, which brings you to a level of minute observation that we rarely have time for in our regular lives.
+This way, people recognize familiar elements in the painting but gain a new perspective on them (literally and figuratively).
 This way, I may elicit reactions such as “Oh, wow!
-I never truly noticed this thing or place that I walk by every day, what is it about?
+I never truly noticed this thing or place that I walk by every day.
+What is it about?
 Why does it exist?
 Why is it here?
 Has it always been like this?”
-And then, crucially: “Could it be different?
-Could it be better?”
+And then, crucially: โ€œCould it be different?
+Could it be better?โ€

-When I paint nature from a bug’s eye perspective, I’m trying to make a more poetic point on the beauty and richness you find within anything upon close, loving observation.
+When I paint nature from a bugโ€™s eye perspective, Iโ€™m trying to make a more poetic point on the beauty and richness you find within anything upon close, loving observation.

-When I paint nature from a bug’s eye perspective, I’m trying to make a more poetic point on the beauty and richness you find within anything upon close, loving observation.
-I try to make the most humble of plants look spectacular and rich, separating beauty and ornateness from monetary value.
-For example, I might show a beautiful flower but also a dried leaf, seeds, and dead things,… everything in nature has beauty.
-And that connects to the statement I was making before, about wishing we had more time to truly see things.
-Most people don’t have the time to go crawling around pulling up a random weed to gaze at its beauty – people will think you’re crazy.
-That’s a state of innocence that we have as children and a kind of openness I’d like to remind people of in my artwork.
+When I paint nature from a bugโ€™s-eye perspective, Iโ€™m trying to make a more poetic point about the beauty and richness you find within anything upon close, loving observation.
+I try to make the humblest of plants look spectacular and rich, separating beauty and ornamentation from monetary value.
+For example, I might show a beautiful flower, a dried leaf, seeds, and dead things… everything in nature has beauty.
+And that connects to the statement I made earlier about wishing we had more time to truly see things.
+Most people don’t have the time to go crawling around pulling up a random weed to gaze at its beauty – people will think youโ€™re crazy.
+Thatโ€™s a state of innocence that we have as children and a kind of openness Iโ€™d like to remind people of in my artwork.

 Franco: Every single element in your murals is painted with incredible respect for reality while never trying to become a photographic representation.
-What drives you to be so respectful for example of the shape of a flower or a plant?
+What drives you to be so respectful, for example, of the shape of a flower or a plant?

 Mona: I’m not always so accurate.
 I do strive for some accuracy because I don’t think you can ever improve on nature.
 But because I’m a human, not a plant, when I observe a plant, I sort of empathize with its gesture, I imagine what it must feel like in my body to be that shape.
 I see the tension and relaxation of the way it grows, and I end up feeling it like a gesture, a dance.
 So then I paint the flower or plant as I feel it, and what comes out is rarely perfectly botanically accurate.

 Franco: As an artist, you seem to immerse yourself in the problems and issues of our time, without being afraid of taking sides.
-How do you relate with artists who live protected in the art galleries or museums and keep their art insulated from everyday problems?
+How do you relate to artists who live protected in the art galleries or museums and keep their art insulated from everyday problems?

 Mona: I do not assume that artists seen in galleries and museums do not relate to the problems of the world.
-Some do and some don’t, every artist is different and I have seen strong and interesting work being done in galleries.
-Perhaps what you refer to is that sometimes art is abstracted in such a way that seems inaccessible to vaster audiences.
+Some do, and some donโ€™t; every artist is different, and I have seen strong, interesting work in galleries.
+Perhaps what you refer to is that sometimes art is abstracted in such a way that it seems inaccessible to wider audiences.
 I recognize that.
 I do see myself differently from that because I do emphasize communication within my visual art: my point is narrative, not just aesthetic, and my visual narration is not abstruse but very approachable.
-Muralism is a populist medium and fits with artists, such as myself, who seek to communicate to audiences of all backgrounds, of all social classes.
-I want to draw in, not intimidate, people in the street.
+Muralism is a populist medium and suits artists, such as myself, who seek to communicate with audiences of all backgrounds and social classes.
+I want to draw people in, not intimidate them, in the street.

 You were saying that “I’m not afraid of taking sides.”
-Of course, I take sides, but I try not to beat people over their head with a political position.
+Of course, I take sides, but I try not to beat people over the head with a political position.
 I try to be a little slayer than that.
-For example, I’m a little bit of a tradition-breaker as my political murals look, well, “pretty.”
-There is a great tradition in the twentieth-century art which says that the medium, look and technique of artwork need to reflect your feelings and also the themes that you are talking about.
+For example, Iโ€™m a little bit of a tradition-breaker as my political murals look, well, โ€œpretty.โ€ There is a great tradition in twentieth-century art that holds that the medium, look, and technique of artwork need to reflect your feelings and the themes you are addressing.
 So if that is war or injustice and you are angry about that, this ought to be reflected in your technique, in your stroke, in your selection of the medium.
 It may be a block print of the German impressionist rather than a painting of the century before, for example.
-I love that tradition, but I don’t do that in my murals.
-I fabricate Trojan horses with an appealing, even soothing the first impact.
-My work is on the street, people see it every day.
+I love that tradition, but I donโ€™t do that in my murals.
+I fabricate Trojan horses with an appealing, even soothing, first impact.
+My work is on the street, and people see it every day.
 I want to provide a respite, some pleasure at first impact.
 Which is also a way for me to draw more viewers in for a closer look, less of a self-selected audience.
-Then, once people are close and at ease, that’s when the rest of the message unfolds.
+Then, once people are close and at ease, thatโ€™s when the rest of the message unfolds.
 And the way it unfolds is, I hope, not in a preachy, slogan-like way.
 Rather, I just lay out all the things I want you to consider, calmly and matter-of-factly, and allow you, the viewer, to wander from one thing to the next and make causal and comparative connections among things.
 And it works, people get it.
-I’ve heard the humblest of people articulating the ironies and reflections implicit in my mural with razor-sharp accuracy, and make deep, incisive comments on it all.
+I’ve heard the humblest people articulate the ironies and reflections implicit in my mural with razor-sharp accuracy and make deep, incisive comments on it all.

 Versione Italiana